//

 Keeping appointments is very, very important.
 First, most experiments require a lot of work to prepare, so it is rude to skip the appointment when someone has prepared for you.
 Second, when you sign up and then skip the appointment you take an opportunity to earn course credit away from another student.

-At the beginning of the semester, you are required to participate in 6 hrs. of research activities.
-If you miss too many appointments, you may not be able to complete the participation requirement and earn the full amount of credit.
+You are required to participate in 6 hours of research activities.
+If you miss more than one scheduled appointment without canceling or contacting the subject pool administrator, you may not be able to complete the participation requirement and earn the full amount of credit.

 If you complete the research participation requirement fully, you will earn 3% of your course grade.
 Clearly, the best strategy is not to have any unexcused absences.